vedhasua/ExplainAVEC/README.md

 pandas, numpy, matplotlib, keras, innvestigate

-**Additional Notes**:

-The code posted here should work fine.
-If you need some advice, tips, documentation, or just interested in building on top of this work in any way, please feel free to reach out.

-We are happy to help and/or collaborate.
-Stalk us to find our postal address to send us a snail-mail, or wait...
-Better yet, let's save you all that trouble!
-Here're my email addresses for this project.
-Happy coding! :)

 **Citation**:

 If you use this code, please star the repository and cite the following paper: